allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 MBox renders components on mobile apps consistently, but it also respects slight differences unique to Android and iOS platforms.
-For example, dialog action in MBox supports the same functionalities on both platforms, but the dialog itself looks differently on Android and iOS:
+For example, dialog action in MBox supports the same functionalities on both platforms, but the dialog itself looks different on Android and iOS:

 ![MBox dialog action on Android and iOS](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/6_alert.png)

 That gives MBox screens a native look and feel and perfectly blends in with parts of the app developed natively, without MBox.
-We had to add a label that shows which parts of the app are rendered by MBox, because even mobile developers couldn't tell where native screens ended and MBox started.
+We had to add a label that shows which parts of the app are rendered by MBox, because even mobile developers couldn’t tell where native screens ended and MBox started.

 ### What about more complex views?